-1. What types of BSN programs do you offer?
+1. What types of BSN programs does Arizona State University offer?

-Continuing nursing students who have already met with an academic advisor may call (602) 496-0888 to schedule an advising appointment.
+Continuing Edson College students who have already met with an academic advisor may schedule an appointment online or call (602) 496-0888 to schedule an advising appointment.

-Newly admitted freshmen students should attend an Orientation program and should not attend an information session.
-Students who already have an Associate’s Degree in Nursing, and are interested in the RN-BSN program, should visit bsn.asu.edu for more information about our RN to BSN program.
+Students who already have an associate’s degree in nursing, and are interested in the RN to BSN program, should visit bsn.asu.edu for more information and steps to get started.